Currently SNF-funded visiting researcher in University College London, Interaction Center,

 Latest Publications (2016-2018)

 - Alavi, Hamed S., Himanshu Verma, Jakub Mlynar, and Denis Lalanne.
-"The Hide and Seek of Workspace: Towards Human-Centric Sustainable Architecture" To appear in 2018 Conference on Human Factors in Computing Systems CHI'18.
+"The Hide and Seek of Workspace: Towards Human-Centric Sustainable Architecture" 2018 Conference on Human Factors in Computing Systems CHI'18.
 ACM, 2018.
 (Honorable Mention Award, top 5%)

-- Alavi, Hamed S., Elizabeth Churchill, Himanshu Verma, David Kirk, Henriette Biere, Denis Lalanne, and Holger Schnädelbach, "From Artifacts to Architecture" To appear in 2018 Conference on Designing Interactive Systems.
+- Alavi, Hamed S., Elizabeth Churchill, Himanshu Verma, David Kirk, Henriette Biere, Denis Lalanne, and Holger Schnädelbach, "From Artifacts to Architecture" 2018 Conference on Designing Interactive Systems.
 DIS'18.
 Extended Abstract.
 ACM.
 2018.

 - Alavi, Hamed S., Himanshu Verma, Jakub Mlynar, and Denis Lalanne.
 "On the Temporality of Adaptive Built Environments" Chapter proposal, Springer Series of Adaptive Environments, People, Personal Data and the Built Environment.